2016 Presidential Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Use the CoinValueChecker App to instantly access comprehensive rarity rankings and popularity scores for every Presidential Dollar variant, helping you identify which coins are truly scarce and valuable in the collector market.

 The 2016 Presidential Dollar series marked the final year of the original Presidential $1 Coin Program, representing a historic conclusion to a decade-long initiative that began in 2007.
 The series honored three presidents who served during the latter half of the 20th century: Richard M. Nixon (37th President), Gerald R. Ford (38th President), and Ronald Reagan (40th President).

-Only three Presidential Dollars were issued in 2016 instead of the typical four coins per year, as the program required presidents to be deceased for at least two years before being featured, causing the series to skip Jimmy Carter who was still alive at the time.
+Only three Presidential Dollars were issued in 2016 instead of the typical four per year, as the program required presidents to be deceased for at least two years before being featured.
+Because Jimmy Carter was still alive, the series skipped directly from Reagan back to Nixon and Ford, leaving Carter as the only living former president not honored during the program’s original run.

 The Obverse of the 2016 Presidential Dollar

-Each obverse includes the president’s name arched above the portrait, with the presidential number and years of service displayed below (for example, “37th PRESIDENT 1969-1974” for Nixon, or “40th PRESIDENT 1981-1989” for Reagan).
+The Ronald Reagan coin displays a portrait designed by Richard Masters (initials RAM on Reagan’s right shoulder), with Sculptor-Engraver Joseph Menna adapting and engraving the design (initials JFM on Reagan’s left shoulder).
+Each obverse includes the president’s name arched above the portrait, with the presidential number and years of service displayed below—for example, “37th PRESIDENT 1969–1974” for Nixon and “40th PRESIDENT 1981–1989” for Reagan.

 The Reverse of the 2016 Presidential Dollar

-Features a striking rendition of the Statue of Liberty designed and sculpted by United States Mint Sculptor-Engraver Don Everhart, identical to the reverse used on all Presidential Dollar coins throughout the series.
+The reverse features a striking rendition of the Statue of Liberty designed and sculpted by U.S. Mint Sculptor-Engraver Don Everhart, identical to the reverse used on all Presidential Dollar coins throughout the series.
+The design presents an upward-looking perspective of Lady Liberty, with the denomination symbol “$1” beneath her extended torch-bearing arm and “UNITED STATES OF AMERICA” encircling the outer rim.

-Other Features of the 2016 Presidential Dollar
+Other Key Features of the 2016 Presidential Dollar

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)